simonw/datasette/docs/full_text_search.rst

 There are three different versions of the SQLite FTS module: FTS3, FTS4 and FTS5.
 You can tell which versions are supported by your instance of Datasette by checking the ``/-/versions`` page.

-FTS5 is the most advanced module, but is usually not available is the SQLite version that is bundled with Python.
-If in doubt, you should use FTS4.
+FTS5 is the most advanced module but may not be available in the SQLite version that is bundled with your Python installation.
+Most importantly, FTS5 is the only version that has the ability to order by search relevance without needing extra code.

+If you can't be sure that FTS5 will be available, you should use FTS4.

 Adding full-text search to a SQLite table
 -----------------------------------------